udellgroup/MIMICIII-Health-Care-Research/README.md

 Patients.csv, D_ICD_DIAGNOSES.csv, DIAGNOSES_ICD.csv, ADMISSIONS.csv and ICUSTAYS.csv are joined to create the matrix with diagnoses matched to patients, ICD9 code, disease categories and demographic information.

 Numerical columns:
 * LOS is the length of the ICU stay of a patient.
-The length of stay is measured in days.;
+The length of stay is measured in days.
 * Hospitalization is the number of hospitalization of a patient.

 Categorical/ Binary columns: